Adopt a Homeless Dog

 If you are ready to rehome a dog within the next seven days, please fill in our homing questionnaire.
 It is the first point of enquiry for all prospective adopters.
 Our questionnaire incorporates a check list so families can mentally and physically prepare themselves and their home for their new family member.

 2. Chat with our Homing Team

 After you submit the homing questionnaire, our Homing Team will contact you to arrange an appointment to chat about your lifestyle and adoption expectations.
 Please check your email, spam folder, texts and voicemail to make sure we do not miss contact with you.
 We ask all our potential adopters to be as realistic and flexible as possible.
 The more open minded adopters are regarding a dog’s age, colour, markings, sex and breed, the better our chances are of matching you with a dog that fits you.
-Please keep an open mind, as the Homing Team may direct you to another dog that is more suitable for you, based upon the information you share on the homing questionnaire and during the interview.
+Please be aware that the Homing Team may direct you to another dog that is more suitable for you, based upon the information you share on the homing questionnaire and during the interview..

 3. Home Check

 Following your chat with our Homing Team, we will schedule a home check to ensure that your home is well-prepared and safe.
 If you are adopting a Terrier, we may request that your garden is Terrier-proofed.